Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/learn-how-to-come-up-with-article-ideas-and-stay-consistent.md

 - Motivate your effort

-When it comes to sticking to the committed time frame, motivation plays a huge role.
+Motivation plays a huge role when it comes to sticking to the committed time frame.
 Motivation is not always there, and that is when discipline may have to take over.
-There will be times where you might think the previous blog didn't get many views.
+There will be times when you might think the previous blog didn't get many views.
 Better stop now.
 And that is precisely the time to go on!
 You might be on the verge of a hit article.

 Discipline is all about mentally putting yourself over the no-feeling, and it works towards creating a habit, resulting in consistency.

 - Plan ahead

 After we determine the time you are sticking to, but these days in your calendar.
-You can even go ahead and set reminders so you know when to work on them.
+You can even set reminders, so you know when to work on them.
 You can also plan the titles of these articles, as this will de-stress you once they come closer.

 Planning gives you a good overview and feeling of being in control, which you are!